Existence and Uniqueness for McKean-Vlasov equations with singular interactions: Abstract

 \section{Abstract}

-We investigate the well-posedness of following distribution dependent SDE in $\R^d$:
+We investigate the well-posedness of following McKean-Vlasov equation in $\mathbb{R}^d$:

-where $[X_t]$ is the law of $X_t$.
-Existence is proved when $\sigma$ satisfies some nondegenerate and mild regularity assumptions, and $b$ satisfies an integrability condition and a continuity condition with respect to the (generalized) total variation distance.
-Uniqueness is also obtained under some additional Lipschitz's type continuity assumptions.
+where $\mu_{X_t}$ is the law of $X_t$.
+The existence of solutions is demonstrated when $\sigma$ satisfies certain non-degeneracy and continuity assumptions, and when $b$ meets some integrability conditions, and continuity requirements in the (generalized) total variation distance.
+Furthermore, uniqueness is established under additional continuity assumptions of a Lipschitz type.